ahmedrowaihi/azure-mcp-fastapi/README.md

 ---

 **Note**: This MCP server is designed to be a standalone executable that doesn't require installing dependencies when used with npx.
 All dependencies are bundled into the final executable for optimal user experience.

+---

+## ⚠️ Known Issues

+- **Iteration Node Update Limitation:**
+  Updating project-level iteration node dates (start/end) via the Azure DevOps SDK fails with "Iteration node not found" even when the node is confirmed to exist and is fetchable by ID.
+All tested path formats fail for update/fetch by path, but fetching by ID works.
+This may be an SDK bug, REST/SOAP mismatch, or permissions issue.
+If you encounter this, consider using the Azure DevOps REST API directly or check for updates to the SDK.